aristanetworks/avd-workshops/workshops/avd.md

 ansible-playbook playbooks/build.yml -i sites/site_1/inventory.yml -e "target_hosts=SITE1_FABRIC"
 ```

-Thankfully, there is a convenient way to simplify the above command with a Makefile entry like below.
+Thankfully, a convenient way to simplify the above command is with a Makefile entry like the one below.

 ``` bash
 .PHONY: build-site-1